 - a.
-This Constitution comes into force at the conclusion of the general meeting at which it is adopted ("adopting general meeting") and replaces the Constitution existing immediately prior to its adoption ("the previous Constitution").
-To ensure continuity and to cater for the establishment of the Council, the following rules b-j are adopted. - b.
+This Constitution comes into force at the conclusion of the general meeting at which it is adopted ("adopting general meeting").
+To ensure continuity and to cater for the establishment of the Council, the following rules b-i are adopted. - b.
 Each Party Member remains a Member as if he or she had become a Member in accordance with this Constitution. - c.
 The President and Vice President continue to hold office as if they had been duly elected in accordance with this Constitution.
-Having assumed office under the previous Constitution at the close of meetings at which their election was announced, their terms of office are deemed to have commenced at that time for the purposes of this Constitution. - d.
-The Leader, Deputy Leader, and Party Secretary appointed under the previous Constitution shall be deemed to have been duly appointed under this Constitution. - e.
-The Regional Board members elected or appointed under the previous Constitution, including those whose elections were announced at, and became Regional Board members at the close of, the adopting general meeting, shall remain in office as Board members until Council appointees have been appointed to the Board, and shall thereupon cease to hold office. - f.
-As soon as practicable following the adoption of this Constitution, the Parliamentary Caucus shall select Caucus representatives for the Board and Council.
-The same person may, but need not, be the representative on both Board and Council. - g.
-As soon as practicable following the close of the adopting general meeting, the Board shall proceed to arrange the election of regional representatives to serve as members of the Council ("transitional elections"). - h.
+Having assumed office under the previous establishment period of New Nation Party-NNP, their terms of office are deemed to have commenced at that time for the purposes of this Constitution. - d.
+The Leader, Deputy Leader, and Party Secretary appointed under the previous establishment period of New Nation Party-NNP shall be deemed to have been duly appointed under this Constitution.

+- e.
+The Regional Board members elected or appointed under the previous establishment period of New Nation Party-NNP, including those whose elections were announced at, and became Regional Board members at the close of, the adopting general meeting, shall remain in office as Board members until Council appointees have been appointed to the Board, and shall thereupon cease to hold office. - f.
+As soon as practicable following the close of the adopting general meeting, the Board shall proceed to arrange the election of regional representatives to serve as members of the Council ("transitional elections"). - g.
 The transitional elections shall be conducted as nearly as possible in accordance with rules 67-77 which shall apply mutatis mutandis, subject to the following modifications.
 The Board shall call for nominations as soon as practicable following the close of the adopting general meeting.
-The ballot-papers shall be sent as soon as practicable after nominations have closed, the completed ballot-papers must be received by the Secretary by a date to be specified in the ballot-papers and a ballot-paper not received in time shall not be counted, the Secretary shall report the results of the ballot to the Board and the Board shall notify the Membership of the outcome. - i.
+The ballot-papers shall be sent as soon as practicable after nominations have closed, the completed ballot-papers must be received by the Secretary by a date to be specified in the ballot-papers and a ballot-paper not received in time shall not be counted, the Secretary shall report the results of the ballot to the Board and the Board shall notify the Membership of the outcome. - h.
 When calling for nominations, the Board shall specify the initial term of office of the regional representative for a region, which shall be either 1 year or 2 years, to the intent that as nearly as practicable about half the regional representatives shall retire from office at the next AGM and about half shall continue in office.
-For the purposes of the transitional elections, Rule 66 is modified accordingly.

-j.
-As soon as practicable after regional representatives have been elected, the regional representatives shall nominate the Council appointees and alternates, and the Council shall appoint Council appointees and alternates, as provided for in rule 24.
+For the purposes of the transitional elections, Rule 66 is modified accordingly. - As soon as practicable after regional representatives have been elected, the regional representatives shall nominate the Council appointees and alternates, and the Council shall appoint Council appointees and alternates, as provided for in rule 24.